cjriches/simulatron/simulatron/docs/instruction-set.md

 ## Instructions
 A full list of all instructions is given below.
-Some instructions are mapped to more than one opcode due to differing operand combinations.
+Most instructions are mapped to more than one opcode due to differing operand combinations.

 Operands are ordered such that data flows from right-to-left.
-This makes it possible for destination register references to be inspected before fetching the source operand, which in turn makes it possible for the source operand length to vary on the destination register.
-Of course, any assembly language implementations do not need to follow this pattern, and are free to switch operand orders in the source code if a left-to-right flow is deemed to be more intuitive.
+This makes it possible for destination register references to be inspected before fetching the source operand, which in turn makes it possible for the source operand length to vary depending on the destination register type.
+Of course, any assembly language implementations do not need to follow this pattern, and are free to switch operand orders in the source code if a left-to-right flow is preferred.

 ### Privileged instructions
 These are only executable in kernel mode.
 If the CPU is in user mode, an illegal operation interrupt will be raised.